Voluntary Arts Contribution Fund

 Whether it’s a decision to add a little extra to your property tax bill by using the coupon in your homeowner’s tax bill or making a donation online, everyone can make a difference for San Francisco’s nonprofit arts organizations.

-The City's Voluntary Arts Contribution Fund (VACF) is one of the most cost-effective ways for property owners and other individuals to support the arts.
-The VACF is unique because 100% of all funds donated by taxpayers and others are passed directly on to the City's arts and cultural neighborhood groups.
-Contributions support the very groups that make the City a wonderful place to live.
+The City’s Voluntary Arts Contribution Fund (VACF) is one of the most cost-effective ways for property owners and other individuals to support the arts.
+The VACF is unique because 100% of all funds donated by taxpayers and others are passed directly onto the City’s arts and cultural neighborhood groups.
+Contributions support the very organizations that make the City a wonderful place to live.

 VACF funds come to the rescue when groups urgently need equipment or find themselves with emergency expenditures such as the need for safety hardware, new exit signs, wheelchair ramps, special security lighting, etc. In addition to making repairs, the fund can also help the audience experience a more technically exciting show.